Ibadan Lectures on Toric Varieties: Toric Varieties From Fans

 We develop more geometric combinatorics needed for the remaining material on toric varieties, in the context of objects in $\R^n$.
 For additional reference, we recommend the books of Ewald~\cite{Ewald} and Ziegler~\cite{Ziegler}.

 Let $\calA\subset\R^n$ be a finite set.
 As explained in Section~\ref{S:two}, its convex hull

 is a \demph{polytope}, $P$.
 This polytope is a closed and bounded set, so for $w\in\R^n$, the linear function on $\R^n$ given by $x\mapsto w\cdot x$ is bounded on $P$, and thus has a maximum value, $h_P(w)$, on $P$.
-The subset $\defcolor{P_w}:=\{x\in P\mid w\cdot x=h_P(w)\}$ of $P$ where this maximum is attained is the \demph{face} of $P$ \demph{exposed} by $w$, and is again a polytope.
+This function $w\mapsto h_P(w)$ is the support function of $P$.
+The subset $\defcolor{P_w}:=\{x\in P\mid w\cdot x=h_P(w)\}$ of $P$ where this maximum is attained is the \demph{face} of $P$ \demph{exposed} by $w$, and is again a polytope, typically of smaller dimension.
 It is the convex hull of \defcolor{$\calA_w$}, which is the set of points $a\in\calA$ where $w\cdot a=h_P(w)$.
 (These notions were treated in Subsection~\ref{SS:ProjectiveTV}.)
 The \demph{dimension} of a polytope is the dimension of its affine span.
 A face $F$ of $P$ of dimension zero is a point and it is called a \demph{vertex} of $P$.
 A face of dimension one is a line segment, and it is called an \demph{edge}.
 A \demph{facet} of $P$ is a face $F$ with codimension one, $\dim F = \dim P{-}1$.